meet272002/FacutlyFinder/README.md

 ## Process Overview

-The project follows a clear multi-stage pipeline.
-First, the `scrape/dau/` module is responsible for collecting faculty URLs and detailed faculty information from the DAU website and storing the raw scraped data as CSV files in the data/ folder.
-This raw data is then passed to the `preprocess/` module, which cleans, normalizes, and formats it so that it is consistent and ready for database insertion.
-Database handling is split into two layers: `dbConnection/` manages the SQLite connection, while `dbOperations/` creates the required tables and inserts the processed records into the `faculty_managment.db` file located in the `database/` directory.
-Finally, the API layer defined in `FastAPI.py` exposes endpoints to query and serve the stored faculty data, and the root `main.py` coordinates the overall workflow from data preparation to database population and API readiness.
+The project follows a structured, multi-stage data and application pipeline.
+It begins with the `scrape/dau/` module, which crawls the DAU faculty website to collect faculty profile URLs and detailed information such as names, bios, teaching areas, and research interests.
+The scraped content is stored as raw CSV files in the `data/` directory.

+The raw data is then processed by the `preprocess/` module, which cleans, normalizes, and standardizes the extracted information to ensure consistency across records.
+After preprocessing, database management is handled in two layers: `dbConnection/` establishes and manages the SQLite database connection, while `dbOperations/` is responsible for creating tables and inserting the processed faculty records into the `faculty_managment.db` database located in the `database/` directory.
+The root `main.py` orchestrates this end-to-end workflow, from data preparation to database population.

+Once the database is ready, the backend service defined in `FastAPI.py` exposes RESTful endpoints that allow client applications to retrieve faculty data in JSON format.
+These endpoints act as the data access layer for downstream applications.

+On the frontend, the Streamlit client implemented in `client/app.py` consumes the FastAPI endpoints to fetch faculty data and provides an interactive semantic search interface.
+User queries describing research interests are converted into vector embeddings using a pre-trained SentenceTransformer model (`paraphrase-MiniLM-L3-v2`).
+Faculty profiles—constructed from specializations, teaching areas, and research descriptions—are also embedded into the same vector space.
+Cosine similarity is then used to rank faculty members based on semantic relevance to the user’s query, and the top matches are displayed along with match scores.

+This architecture enables an end-to-end faculty recommendation system, integrating web scraping, data preprocessing, database management, API services, and semantic search into a unified pipeline.

 ## Folder Structure

 ```
-FACULTYFINDER/
+FacultyFinder/
 │
+├── client/
+│   └── app.py                 # Streamlit frontend
+│
 ├── data/
 │   ├── dau-faculty.csv
 │   └── faculty.csv
 │
 ├── database/
-│   └── faculty_managment.db
+│   └── faculty_managment.db   # SQLite database
 │
 ├── dbConnection/
-│   └── db_connection.py
+│   └── db_connection.py       # Database connection utilities
 │
 ├── dbOperations/
-│   ├── get_data.py
+│   ├── get_data.py            # Data retrieval queries
-│   ├── tables_create.py
+│   ├── tables_create.py       # Table creation logic
-│   └── tables_insert.py
+│   └── tables_insert.py       # Data insertion logic
 │
 ├── preprocess/
-│   └── preprocess.py
+│   └── preprocess.py          # Data cleaning and normalization
 │
 ├── scrape/
 │   └── dau/
 │       ├── __init__.py
-│       ├── faculty_details.py
+│       ├── faculty_url.py     # Faculty URL extraction
-│       ├── faculty_url.py
+│       ├── faculty_details.py # Faculty detail scraping
-│       └── main.py
+│       └── main.py            # Scraping entry point
 │
+├── images/
+│   └── Screenshot-1.png       # Project screenshots
+│
+├── __pycache__/               # Python cache files
+│
+├── backend.sh                 # Script to start FastAPI backend
+├── frontend.sh                # Script to start Streamlit frontend
+├── FastAPI.py                 # FastAPI application
+├── main.py                    # Pipeline orchestration script
+├── Log_LLM.md                 # LLM interaction logs
+├── requirements.txt           # Python dependencies
 ├── .gitignore
-├── FastAPI.py
-├── main.py
 └── README.md
 ```

+* **client/** – Streamlit-based frontend interface
-* `scrape/dau/` – Web scraping logic (URLs, faculty details, entry point)
+* **scrape/** – Web scraping modules for faculty data
-* `preprocess/` – Data cleaning and transformation
+* **preprocess/** – Data cleaning and transformation logic
-* `data/` – Scraped CSV datasets
+* **data/** – Raw and processed CSV datasets
-* `database/` – SQLite database file
+* **database/** – SQLite database storage
-* `dbConnection/` – Database connection utilities
+* **dbConnection/** – Database connection handling
-* `dbOperations/` – Table creation, insertion, and data access
+* **dbOperations/** – Table creation, insertion, and queries
-* `FastAPI.py` – FastAPI application
-* `main.py` – Main execution script
+* **images/** – Screenshots used in documentation
+* **backend.sh / frontend.sh** – One-command scripts to run backend and frontend

 ## Statistics